K. T. Rama Rao

-Kalvakuntla Taraka Rama Rao (born 24 July 1976), popularly known by his initials KTR, is an Indian politician serving as the Minister for Municipal Administration & Urban Development, Industries & Commerce, and Information Technology of Telangana.
-A Member of Legislative Assembly for Sircilla, Rao is the working president of the Bharat Rashtra Samithi.
+Kalvakuntla Taraka Rama Rao (born 24 July 1976), commonly known as KTR, is an Indian politician and Member of Legislative Assembly (MLA) of Telangana Legislative Assembly.
+He is a former Minister for Panchayat Raj, Municipal Administration and Urban Development, Industries and Information Technology and Communications of Telangana.
+He represents Sircilla assembly constituency in the Telangana Legislative Assembly, he is also the working president of the Bharat Rashtra Samithi.

-He is the son of K. Chandrashekar Rao, the current Chief Minister of Telangana and the founder of Telangana Rashtra Samithi.
+He is the son of K. Chandrashekar Rao, former Chief Minister of Telangana and the founder of Telangana Rashtra Samithi (now Bharat Rashtra Samiti).
 Rama Rao has been awarded Most Inspirational Icon of the Year 2015 by CNN-IBN and Ritz Magazine.
+Rao visited Mahabububad for mega dharna on 25 November 2024.

 Early life and education

 K. T. Rama Rao was born in the Karimnagar district of Telangana (erstwhile Andhra Pradesh), India, on 24 July 1976.
-His father, K. Chandrashekhar Rao, founded the Telangana Rashtra Samithi political party and is currently the 1st Chief Minister of Telangana.
-His mother K. Shobha Rao, is a home maker.
-His younger sister, K Kavitha, is a former Member of Parliament in the Lok Sabha for the Nizamabad constituency.
+His father, K. Chandrashekhar Rao, founded the Telangana Rashtra Samithi political party and is the ex Chief Minister of Telangana.
+His mother K. Shobha, is a home maker.
+His younger sister, K. Kavitha, is a former Member of Parliament in the Lok Sabha for the Nizamabad constituency.

 At the age of ten, he moved to Hyderabad and joined the Amravati Public School at Yousufguda before shifting to Nalanda Public School at Mehdipatnam.
 He completed his Schooling at St. George's Grammar School, Abids Road.
-Further, he pursued Intermediate from Vignan Junior College at Vadlamudi, Guntur, and went on to graduate with a BSc in Microbiology, Chemistry and Botany from Nizam College of the Osmania University at Hyderabad.
-He holds two Post-Graduate degrees—MSc in Bio-Technology from University of Pune and MBA in Marketing and E-Commerce from City University of New York (CUNY).
+Further, he pursued Intermediate from Vignan Junior College, Vadlamudi, Guntur district.

+He earned BSc in Microbiology, Chemistry and Botany from Nizam College, a constituent College of Osmania University at Hyderabad.
+He holds two Post-Graduate degrees—MSc in Bio-Technology from University of Pune and Master of Business Administration in Marketing and E-Commerce from Zicklin School of Business at Baruch College, a constituent college of the City University of New York.

-During 1998–99, Rao began his stint as an IT professional and interned at the shipping and ocean logistics firm INTTRA Inc on Madison Avenue, New York, USA.
+During 1998–99, Rao began his stint as an IT professional and interned at the shipping and ocean logistics firm INTTRA Inc on Madison Avenue, New York, United States.

 Personal life

-Rao is married to Shailima.
-The couple has two children – son Himanshu Rao and daughter Alekhya Rao.
+Kalvakuntla Taraka Rama Rao is married to Shailima.
+The couple has two children – son Himanshu and daughter Alekhya.